lin-yan-rs/Landsat-MSS-registration/README.md

 Prerequisites:
-    (i) Windows Visual Studio 2019 (or compatible versions); (ii) MSS and OLI images saved as separate binary files as those in the test data included in the repository (containing two Landdsat 1 MSS L1TP images and two Landsat 9 L1TP images).
+    (i) Windows Visual Studio 2019 (or compatible versions); (ii) MSS and OLI images saved as separate binary files as those in the test data included in the repository (containing two Landdsat 1 MSS L1TP NIR-band 0.8–1.1 μm images and two Landsat 9 L1TP NIR-band images).

 How to run the program:
     (i) create a new project in Windows Visual Studio;